 San Francisco is a city full of surprises, and there is always something new to explore.

-Whether you’re looking for outdoor activities, cultural experiences, or nightlife attractions, San Francisco has it all!
+Whether you’re looking for outdoor activities, cultural experiences, date ideas or nightlife attractions, San Francisco has it all!

 I’ve visited a few times in the past 15 years, and there’s something new to see and do every time.
 As my tastes evolve, it seems like so does the city has new things to offer me.